textiles_textiles-loom_2021_hero-002_np.jpg

 Exploring diverse cultural traditions

 In addition to studio courses, the hallmark of our curriculum is a comprehensive series of courses on textile history and theory.
-Media history coursework discusses Indigenous making practices, the role of textiles in industrialization and colonization, and how textiles shape gendered and ethnic identity on the body.
+Media history courses such as Fashioning the Social Body and Constructing Identity discuss Indigenous making practices, the concepts of appropriation and authenticity, the role of textiles in industrialization and colonization, and how textiles shape gendered and ethnic identity on the body.
 Theory courses such as Textilities and Chromophlia investigate the metaphorical meanings of textiles and the contentious histories of color and dye.
-View sample courses.
+Many courses also investigate slow practices, make connections to the sources of our materials, and advocate for responsible and sustainable modes of production.
+View rotating history and theory courses.

 Investigate ideas through every dimension